-An introductory course exploring how the Canadian economy functions with respect to the role of government, fiscal and monetary policy, international trade considerations, and operation of Canadian banking system.
-Transfer credit available (University of Alberta).
+An introductory course exploring the components and function of a national economy with respect to economic growth, the role of government, fiscal and monetary policy, international trade considerations, and operation of a national banking system.

 This course develops an understanding of marketing concepts, principles and practices.
 Topics examined include the influence of environment factors on the marketing process, marketing strategy development, marketing mix formulation and adjustment for pricing, promoting and distributing appropriate products and services to selected markets.